Africa Union is campaigning to end conflict in Africa through a campaign dubbed: silencing the guns in Africa by 2020.

 During the celebrations of 50 years of African Union, it was agreed that conflict is one of the biggest challenges facing Africa.
 These conflicts are now barriers towards achieving Agenda 2063 of the African Union.

 Other challenges facing Africa are: corruption, poverty, inequality, climate change, unemployment and illegal financial flows.
 However, conflicts are the largest impediments of development in Africa.

-In 2013, the AU adopted the “Silencing the guns by 2020” in order to avoid passing on these conflicts to future generations.
+In 2013, the AU adopted the “Silencing the guns in Africa by 2020” in order to avoid passing on these conflicts to future generations.

 Since 2014, the guns have real been silenced in the previous hotspots such as Angola, Liberia, Sierra Leone and Cote d’Ivoire.
 Milestones have also been achieved in South Sudan and Somalia.

-Despite the efforts by the African Union, there are cases of violent extremism in Sahel, Somalia and Kenya.
+Despite the efforts by the African Union on silencing the guns in Africa by 2020, there are cases of violent extremism in Sahel, Somalia and Kenya.
 Some guns are also smoking in Niger, Democratic Republic of Congo, Chad, Central Africa Republic, Libya and South Sudan.

 Who owns the guns in Africa?